Questions About The Site

 - Require mandatory third-party counseling for all prospective donors and parents.

-- Require legal and financial protection for anonymous donors so that they may feel safe to come forward.
+- Sperm banks and clinics should properly educate donors about their legal and financial protection so that they feel safe to come forward.